Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Lotta butt pics

-- No mention of calories or macronutrients
+- No mention of calories or macronutrients in the meal plan

 - Leans into the women’s weight training myths